 Season with a little more salt and freshly ground black pepper and add the bay leaf.

 Cover the pot and cook on the LOW setting for 8 to 10 hours, or on the HIGH setting for about 4 1/2 to 5 1/2 hours.
-The vegetables should be tender, and the roast is almost falling apart.
+The roast should be almost falling apart and the vegetables should be tender.
 For a shreddable roast, longer is better.

-Remove the roast and vegetables to a serving platter; keep it warm until serving time.
+Remove the roast to a cutting board and the vegetables to a serving platter, keeping everything warm until serving time.

 Gather the ingredients.

-Skim off the fat or strain the liquids into a fat separator.
+Skim off the fat or strain the liquids from the slow cooker into a fat separator.

 Pour the strained liquids into a saucepan.
 Bring the liquids to a boil over high heat.
-Reduce the heat to medium-low and continue cooking until reduced to about 1 to 1 1/2 cups.
+Reduce the heat to medium-low and continue cooking until the liquid is reduced to about 1 to 1 1/2 cups.
 Taste and adjust the seasonings.

-Combine 1 1/2 tablespoons of all-purpose flour with 1 to 2 tablespoons of cold water; mix until smooth and well blended.
+Combine the flour with the cold water; mix until smooth and well blended.

 Add the flour mixture to the reduced liquids and continue cooking until thickened.

-Serve over the pot roast and vegetables and enjoy!
+Drizzle the gravy, if using, over the pot roast and vegetables and serve extra gravy on the side.

 - You can use parsnips, turnip, rutabaga, or other root vegetables in this dish.
-If you add a more delicate vegetable, such as frozen peas or green beans, wait until about 30 minutes before the roast is ready.
+If you choose a more delicate vegetable, such as frozen peas or green beans, wait until about 30 minutes before the roast is ready to add to the slow cooker.

-- For Italian flavor, add a 14.5-ounce can of diced or crushed tomatoes to the roast along with 2 cloves of minced garlic and 1/2 teaspoon of dried basil.
+- For some Italian flavor, add a 14 1/2-ounce can of diced or crushed tomatoes to the roast along with 2 cloves of minced garlic and 1/2 teaspoon of dried basil.

 - Replace part of the water or beef stock with red wine for a richer flavor.
 Use a cabernet, merlot, or another good quality dry red wine.